 In 1927, the current and more challenging site was found for a new beginning and in 1929 the first clubhouse was built and it remained for more than sixty years until a new 19th hole was built in 1994.
 The new clubhouse provides panoramic views across the golf course.

-We simply didn’t know who originally designed the course at Russley Golf Club but Grant Puddicombe took the trouble to contact us and shone some light on the architectural story: “Commander Harris had some involvement with the original design in the mid-1960s, Puddicombe Golf did a Master Plan in 1990 and redeveloped holes #3,6,7,9,11,13 &17.”
+The original course was laid out by Joe Clements, the club's first professional, but Grant Puddicombe took the trouble to contact us and shone some light on the architectural story: “Commander Harris had some involvement with the design in the mid-1960s, Puddicombe Golf did a Master Plan in 1990 and redeveloped holes #3, #6, #7, #9, #11, #13 and #17.”

 Russley played host to many International and National Tournaments including the 1985 New Zealand Open that saw the ever-popular Corey Pavin lift the title.
 The United States ladies team also lifted the Espirito Santo Trophy when the biennial world amateur team championship for women was held at the club in 1990.